 The final section of letters, from 1943, are the product of Klein's command of U.S.S.
 Buck in the Mediterranean.
 Due to the nature of wartime censorship, most of the letters of this section are brief, offering little detail of Klein's duties.
 Included in the section are transcripts of U.S.S.
 Buck's action reports from Operation Husky and the sinking of the Italian submarine Argento.
 Also included are undelivered letters sent by Jacqueline Klein.

-Flanking the letters at either end of the volume are copies of photographs, clippings, and other documents relating to U.S.S.
+Flanking the letters at either end of the typescript are copies of photographs, clippings, and other documents relating to U.S.S.
 Buck.

-The Millard Jefferson Klein Letters, compiled into a single volume, are arranged chronologically.
+The Millard Jefferson Klein Letters are arranged by document type.

 Access and Use